zweistein1326/algoholics-anonymous/01/README.md

 ## Description

 The n-queens puzzle is the problem of placing n chess queens on an n×n chessboard so that no two queens threaten each other; thus, a solution requires that no two queens share the same row, column, or diagonal.

-The eight queens puzzle is a special case of the more general n queens problem of placing n non-attacking queens on an n×n chessboard.
 Solutions exist for all natural numbers n with the exception of n = 2 and n = 3.

-## Problem
+## Problem Statement

 Given an n x n chess board, find the number of possible solutions for the n queens problem for natural numbers > 3.
+Solution to be the problem will be posted on 26th March 2024.

 ## Important Resources